“When we came from Virginia we brought one daughter with us, leaving the dust of a son in the soil near Monticello.”

-Men, women, and children of Monticello’s African-American community are believed to have been buried here.
-Almost four hundred persons lived in slavery at Monticello over a sixty-year-period and well over forty graves are estimated to be within this area.
+Almost four hundred persons lived in slavery at Monticello over a sixty-year-period, and well over forty graves are estimated to be within this area.
 Some of the graves have uninscribed fieldstones at the head or foot, but most have no surviving markers.

-Although the names of Monticello's enslaved residents are known, it has not been possible to identify where particular individuals were buried.
+Although the names of Monticello's enslaved residents are known, it has not been possible to identify where particular individuals are buried.
 No graves were disturbed in the course of the archaeological investigations.

-The graveyard is located 250 feet to the southwest of the David M. Rubenstein Visitor Center.
+The burial ground is located 250 feet to the southwest of the David M. Rubenstein Visitor Center.

 Visiting the Burial Ground for Enslaved People

 All guests are invited to pay their respects at the public seating areas adjacent to the Burial Ground for Enslaved People when visiting Monticello.

 We ask that all visitors be mindful of the solemnity of this site and respect the privacy of a special, gated area within the burial ground where descendants of Monticello's enslaved community can pay respect to their ancestors.

 Ongoing Care at the Burial Ground

 Julian Bond Dedicates the African American Burial Ground at Monticello

 We thank the following supporters for their generous contributions to the Burial Ground for Enslaved People project: